Kellen-Linse/Data-Structs-Algos-and-Interviews/General_Notes/notes.md

   - Example:
     - `[-1, 3, -4, 0, 2].sort()` will return `[-1, -4, 0, 2, 3]`
     - `[[-1, 3, -4, 0, 2].sort((a, b) => a - b)` will return `[-4, -1, 0, 2, 3]`

+- Break problems down into their sub-parts.
+What variables will you need?
+What logic?
+What pointers? etc...